tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 ![Apache test page](./images/apache-test-page.png)

 **Congratulations\!** You now have a working web server\!
-We’re not quite done yet \- we need to update permissions on some files, and make sure that files which you will upload later have the correct permissions automatically.
+We're not quite done yet \- we need to update permissions on some files, and make sure that files which you will upload later have the correct permissions automatically.

 ### Set File Permissions